daanvdk/is_valid/docs/reference.md

 # utils.Wrapper
 `utils.Wrapper(wrapped=None)`

-Wraps an object in such a way that when calling the wrapper or getting attributes from it all these requests are forwarded to the wrap object with one exception.
-You can change the wrapped object with `.wrap(obj)`.
+Wraps a predicate within an object that also acts like a predicate.
+The wrapped predicate can easily be changed by calling `.wrap(predicate)` on the object to set a new predicate to wrap.

 This is useful to fix cyclic dependencies within predicates.